 If you pay a nanny or babysitter who is not a dependent, co-parent, or otherwise related to you so that you can go to work, then you may be able to claim this childcare expense.
 Paying a babysitter for something other than care while at work, is not an eligible expense.

 6. You (and your spouse, if filing jointly) must be working

 If one spouse doesn't work, you cannot claim childcare tax benefits.
 The only exception to this rule is if your spouse is incapacitated or a full-time student.

 Q&A: How much money does a child save you on your taxes?

-There are also credits available for taxpayers with children.
+There are also, credits available for taxpayers with children.
 The Child Tax Credit is available for taxpayers who have at least one child under the age of 17.
-For 2018, this credit is up to $2,000 per child (refundable limit is $1,400).
-There's also an Earned Income Credit, which offers a larger refundable credit based how many dependent children you have.
-Finally, you may qualify for a Childcare Tax Credit if you pay for dependent care while you are at work.
+For 2020, this credit is up to $2,000 per child There's also an Earned Income Credit, which offers a larger refundable credit based how many dependent children you have.
+Finally, you may qualify for a Child and Dependent Care Tax Credit if you pay for dependent care while you are at work.